Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Spectrum in the boosted frame

 A couple of points to note here: \begin{itemize} \item $\omega(k)$ diverges in the $v\rightarrow 0$ limit, unless $\left[\lim_{v\rightarrow 0}k_s(v)\right]=0$.

 It could easily be seen by observing Eq.~\eqref{solp1} that $\lim_{v\rightarrow0}P_n(v) = \delta_{n,1}$.
 Therefore, it follows that,

 where we have also used the fact that $\lim_{v\rightarrow 0}\gamma =1$.
-In other words, whenever the equation \eqref{kss} has a finite solution even in the limit of vanishing boost (i.e., $v\rightarrow0$ limit), it corresponds to a mode in the boosted frame that does not exist in LRF, and therefore it is a spurious mode. \item Now let's consider the hydrodynamic modes in LRF.
+In other words, whenever the equation \eqref{kss} has a finite solution even in the limit of vanishing boost (i.e., $v\rightarrow0$ limit), it corresponds to a mode in the boosted frame that does not exist in LRF, and therefore it is a spurious mode. \item Now let's consider the case where ${\cal W}(p)$ is itself a hydrodynamic mode in LRF.
 These are the modes that satisfy,

 For every such mode in the LRF, $k_s=0$ always satisfies the equation \eqref{kss} for every $v$.
 From the previous arguments given around Eq.~\eqref{pertomega} and \eqref{zeroomega}, we observe that they will generate the non-spurious hydrodynamic modes in the boosted frame.
-In other words, for hydrodynamic modes, the boost transformation maps the region near the origin of the complex $p$ plane in LRF to the neighbourhood of the origin of the complex $k$ plane in the boosted frame.
-Further, as shown in Appendix \ref{appen1}, the infinite expansion of a $W^i(k)$ in the boosted frame can be uniquely determined around $v=0$ if one can show that the $v=0$ limit is finite and maps to some particular mode in the LRF.
-To put it differently, a hydrodynamic mode in the LRF can lead to a well-behaved hydrodynamic mode or a spurious mode in the boosted frame.
-However, a hydrodynamic mode in the boosted frame will always map back to a hydrodynamic mode in the LRF. \item For the non-hydrodynamic modes in LRF, $k_s(v)$ is finite for finite $v$ but it approaches zero as $v\rightarrow 0$.
-Here, the region near the neighbourhood of $k_s(v)$ - a point at a finite, and $v$ dependent, distance away from the origin of the $p$ plane, maps to the neighbourhood of the origin of the $k$ plane in the boosted frame.
+In other words, for hydrodynamic modes, the boost transformation maps the region near the origin of the complex $p$ plane in LRF to the neighbourhood of the origin of the complex $k$ plane in the boosted frame. \item Further, we could see that (see Appendix \ref{appen1} for details) if there are $M$ modes in the LRF, then there would be exactly $M$ modes in the boosted frame that smoothly merge to the $M$ LRF modes in the $v\rightarrow 0$ limit.
+In particular, a hydrodynamic mode in the boosted frame will always map back to a hydrodynamic mode in the LRF.

+\item For the non-hydrodynamic modes in LRF, $k_s(v)$ is finite for finite $v$ but it approaches zero as $v\rightarrow 0$.
+Here, the region near the neighbourhood of $k_s(v)$ - a point at a finite, and $v$ dependent distance away from the origin of the $p$ plane, maps to the neighbourhood of the origin of the $k$ plane in the boosted frame.

-The exact expression for $k_s(v)$ always depends on the exact form of the $W^i(p)$.
-In hydrodynamic theories, which are treated in derivative expansion, all dispersion relations, i.e., all LRF modes - $W^i(p)$ (including the non-hydrodynamic ones) are typically expressed in an expansion around $p=0$.
+The exact expression for $k_s(v)$ always depends on the exact form of the ${\cal W}(p)$.
+In hydrodynamic theories, which are treated in derivative expansion, all dispersion relations, i.e., all LRF modes - ${\cal W}(p)$ (including the non-hydrodynamic ones) are typically expressed in an expansion around $p=0$.
 Such an expansion could be used to determine $k_s(v)$ even for non-hydrodynamic LRF modes, provided it is within the radius of convergence of the series~\cite{Bhattacharyya:2024ohn}.

 Now, as the distance between the point $p = k_s(v)$ and the origin of the $p$ plane gradually decreases with $v\rightarrow 0$, there always exists a sufficiently small $v$ for which $k_s(v)$ will be within this radius of convergence.